THRIVEI/gitbash/README.md

 # gitbash
-new code for git bash
+new code for git bash add new line okk